sobhapatri/-Dynamic-Modeling-and-Control-of-a-Multi-Prismatic-Robotic-System/README.md

 # 🤖 Dynamic Modeling and Control of a Multi-Prismatic Robotic System

 This project explores the dynamic modeling and control strategies of a robotic arm with multiple prismatic joints.
-Developed as part of the *MAE 547: Modeling and Control of Robots* course at ASU, it includes simulation, analytical derivation of dynamics, indirect force control, and a Graphical User Interface (GUI) to visualize and interact with the system in real-time.
+It includes simulation, analytical derivation of dynamics, indirect force control, and a Graphical User Interface (GUI) to visualize and interact with the system in real-time.

 ---